Rome holiday itinerary, day 2: Walking from Vatican City to Trastevere

 Basilica di Santa Maria in Trastevere

-Santa Maria in Trastevere is one of the oldest churches of Rome.
+Santa Maria in Trastevere is one of the oldest churches in Rome.
 It is famous for the impressive 13th Century mosaics of Pietro Cavallini.

 I do hope you will excuse my obsession with the ceilings, but the one we saw in Santa Maria in Trastevere impressed me not only through the paintings but also through the detailed carvings.